dlion/domenicoluciani/_posts/2016-04-09-hello-world-nucleo.md

 ![mbed3](/assets/images/posts/mbed3.png)

-Easy to understand the source is composed by a class `Serial` and the object `pc` passing which pins we want to use to the constructor and the printf method.
+Easy to understand the source is composed by a class `Serial` and the instantiated object `pc` passing which pins we want to use to the constructor and using the printf method.

 This is only the first post about Nucleo so stay tuned!